-RICHMOND, September 20.-The Examiner signed ten dollar treasury notes had been with the request a insert the following note stolen en route from New Orleans.
-The De. from the Charleston Courier: ssue of tens engraved by J. Manouvrier, of New Orleans.
+RICHMOND, September 20.-The Examiner stolen en route from New Orleans.
+The De- from the Charleston Courier : partment is determined to suppress the whole ssue of tens engraved by J. Manouvrier, of New Orleans.

-Many Yankees are bundling up their no ions and endeavoring to escape before the expiration of the forty days' limit of the alien act, and many pseudo friends of the South are arriving from the North to protect their property from sequestration.
+Many Yankees are bundling up their piration of the forty days' limit of the alien act, and many pseudo friends of the South acarriving from the North to protect their property from sequestration.